Alaricdragon/Starlords_Temp/README.md

   * "lordHasLiege": if set to false, the lords faction must not have a leage to meet requirements. if set to true, the lords faction must have a leage to meet requirements.
   * "playerHasLiege": if set to false, the players faction must not have a leage to meet requirements. if set to true, the players faction must have a leage to meet requirements.
   * "validLordNumbers": this is a jsonArray with 3 parts: "min", "max", "rules". what this does is it looks at all starlords in the game, and the number of lords that meet all "rule" requirements must be between the "min" and "max" values.
+  * "isPersonalityKnown": if set to false, you must have not know the starlords personality to meet requirements. if set to true, you must know the starlords personality to meet requirements.
+  * "lordLoyalty": is the relationship range that this lord must have with there faction to meet requirements. set between a "min" and "max" value. range must be between -100 and 100.
   * the following options only work if used in an option called by advanced option data, or if used in the "validLordNumbers" rule.
     * "relationsBetweenLords": is the relationship range that this lord must have with the target lord to meet requirements. set between a "min" and "max" value. range must be between -100 and 100.
     * "lordAndTargetSameFaction": if set to false, the lord and target must not be part of the same faction to meet requirements. if set to ture, the lord and target must be part of the same faction to meet requirements.